-Theatre, Film and Creative Writing
+Theatre, Film & TV and Creative Writing

 The Department of Theatre, Film, and Creative Writing serves the University and the College of Arts and Sciences as a partnership of programs focusing on the learning, practice, and interaction of the dramatic, cinematic, and literary arts.
 Located within the School of Arts, the Department fosters the rigorous intellectual investigation of form, practice, and theory, and an active arts community through undergraduate research, professional training, experiential learning, and interdisciplinary collaboration between each of its three programs.